SDS-Studios/RandomAppPicker/README.md

 # RandomAppPicker
-An Android app which randomly selects an app from a chosen list of apps to open.
+An Android app which randomly opens an app from a chosen list of apps.